 Unlike with appeals, Nevada law permits new evidence in both motions for new trials and habeas corpus writs.

-Finally, defendants may try to get their sentences commuted (reduced).
+Down the line, defendants may try to get their sentences commuted (reduced).
 Once the case is over, defendants may be eligible for a record seal after a statutorily-determined wait time – this prevents the case from showing up on future background checks.
 And finally, defendants can try to get their case pardoned, which is the only way to get gun rights restored in Nevada.

 Note that defendants may not appeal their guilty pleas or nolo contendere pleas.
 But they may be able to file a motion to withdraw the plea.